Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_intro/data-engineering-with-snowpark-python-intro.md

 - We use the python runtime 3.10 for the SPROC, and use the python package `snowflake-snowpark-python`
 - First part of the Sproc contains `table_exists()` function which we use to verify if the raw tables exist in the defined database and schema.
 - Second part of the Sproc contains the  `main()` function that reads the raw tables `ORDER_DETAIL`, `LOCATION`, and `FROSTBYTE_WEATHERSOURCE.ONPOINT_ID.HISTORY_DAY`.
 Remember the Frostbyte Weather Source data is from Snowflake Marketplace but we can use it like any other standard snowflake table.
-- After loading all 3 raw tables into their respective snowpark python dataframes, we prepare to join the dataframes.
+- After loading all 3 raw tables into their respective Snowpark Python Dataframes, we prepare to join the Dataframes.
-- We join all three dataframes into a final dataframe `order_detail`.
+- We join all three Dataframes into a final DataFrame `order_detail`.
 - Next step is data aggregation based on date, country and city.
 So we use group_by() on `DATE_VALID_STD`, `ISO_COUNTRY_CODE` and `CITY_NAME` columns.
 - After grouping by these 3 columns, we calculate the aggregate daily sales, daily average temperature in Farenheit, and daily average precipitation in inches.
-- The resulting dataframe called `final_agg` is saved.
-If the table `DAILY_CITY_METRICS` does not exist, we create a table and save the `final_agg` dataframe as a table.
+- The resulting DataFrame called `final_agg` is saved.
+If the table `DAILY_CITY_METRICS` does not exist, we create a table and save the `final_agg` DataFrame as a table.
 If the table already exists, we append it to the existing table using Snowpark `merge()` function.

 ```sql
 CREATE OR REPLACE PROCEDURE LOAD_DAILY_CITY_METRICS_SP()